 Adding one person isn't going to produce a single document.

-Well that's what uh Mark Meadows was talking about David you were going to add?
+Well, that's what Mark Meadows was talking about.

 It vests in the executive the right to run these executive agencies in the country's best interests.

-All right, as we roll along, 800 941 Sean, Tollfree telephone number, we have uh David Schoen and Joe DeGenova and Sarah Carter with us, and the FBI raided the office of uh Michael Cohn, the attorney, apparently the U.S. attorney's office for the Southern District of New York doing it at the behest in some way or recommendation of Robert Mueller.
+And the FBI raided the office of Michael Cohn, the attorney, apparently the U.S. Attorney's Office for the Southern District of New York, doing it at the behest, in some way, or recommendation of Robert Mueller.

 Seems to be related to Stormy Daniels.

-Yeah, I I suspect that's the case.
+Yeah, I suspect that's the case.

-I mean, I'm not an attorney here, and I think that you know, David Schoen or Joe DeGenova would be able to answer that probably more directly.
+I mean, I'm not an attorney here, and I think that, you know, David Schoen or Joe DeGenova would be able to answer that probably more directly.

 I mean, we see that they're expanding this investigation.

-We saw that with uh Robert Mueller.
+We saw that with Robert Moeller.

 But there was no evidence, no evidence of that whatsoever.